There is

 -

-If police believe the person had the ability to set the vehicle in motion while impaired, that may be enough.
+If police believe you had the ability to set the vehicle in motion while impaired — for example, sitting in the driver's seat with the keys accessible — that can be enough.

 "Many people assume they are safe if they are not driving.
 In law, that assumption is often wrong.
 Care or control charges are common and frequently misunderstood."